-In 1908 a young Morris Cooper, self taught in tailoring, decided to leave Eastern Europe and travelled to London in 1908 setting up a small workshop in Middlesex Street, E1, establishing M. Cooper Overalls Ltd.
+In 1908 a young Morris Cooper, self taught in tailoring, decided to leave Eastern Europe and travelled to London setting up a small workshop in Middlesex Street, E1, establishing M. Cooper Overalls Ltd.

 “Every time you think you know the answers someone changes all the questions.

 But this must never alter the resolve to go forward.”

 With the outbreak of war in 1914, shipping for non-essential merchandise became almost impossible, so the UK factory, which had grown to about 600 people started manufacturing army uniforms.
 In 1931, Morris shifted production to workwear.

 The company specialised in seamans clothing which in effect was denim trousers, denim jackets, and various types of overalls from a butchers apron to a carpenter’s bib and brace.
 Within 6 months, we were installed in a new factory in Stratford E15.